tiliv/fm/README.md

 Future goals:

-- This code was ["write-only"](https://7c0h.com/blog/new/write_only_code.html), suited to no one's brain but mine at the time, and not much longer.
+- The display buffer code was ["write-only"](https://7c0h.com/blog/new/write_only_code.html), suited to no one's brain but mine at the time, and not much longer.
 I'm happy with my ideas but they must be re-expressed with tests, tasteful typing, and more comments that matter.
 - Learn why [@welldone-software/why-did-you-render](https://github.com/welldone-software/why-did-you-render) got hard to use with my vite config
 - Memoize components
 - Magic skills cost HP